Reach your long-term study, employment and personal goals

 - Course fees if not eligible to receive a government subsidy or loan

-The scholarship recipient will receive one to one support with a trained Learning Partner, who will spend 1-2 hours per week/fortnight providing support.
+The scholarship recipient will receive one to one personalised mentoring support (up to 1-2 hours per fortnight) with a trained Learning Partner.
 Attending these sessions is a requirement of the award.
-There will also be peer support sessions, both face-to-face and online.

 Am I eligible to apply?